stefanholzapfel/lit-helpers/README.md

 # lit-helpers
-A utility extension for Lit 2
+A utility library for Lit 2

 <h1>Installation</h1>